the-useless-one/allyourbase/content/posts/sans-christmas-challenge-2022.rst

     Develop a Suricata rule that alerts whenever the infected IP address 192.185.57.242 communicates with internal systems over HTTP.
     When there's a match, the message (msg) should read Investigate suspicious connections, possible Dridex infection

-Our first rule seems correct, and must now create a second one that creates an alert when HTTP communications occur with :code:`192.185.57.242`:
+Our first rule seems correct, and we must now write a second one that creates an alert when HTTP communications occur with :code:`192.185.57.242`:

 .. code-block:: text